MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-version-history.md

    - Fixed a bug with last element of multi-valued reference attribute not being deleted on export
    - Fixed a bug with schema refresh causing reference attributes to be set to strings
    - Fixed a bug with stored procedure parameters values being truncated to 397 bytes
-   - Fixed a bug with Oracle tables and views schema detection being case sensitive
+   - Fixed a bug with Oracle tables and views schema detection being case-sensitive
 - Lotus Notes Connector
    - Performance improved when importing group members
    - Full import no longer fails with 'Null reference errors'